Challenges abound on North Dakota waters

-The Missouri River below Garrison Dam through central North Dakota into Lake Oahe has been a fishing hotbed all year, even with the river level high.
+The Missouri River below Garrison Dam through central North Dakota into Lake Oahe is a fishing hotbed all year.

-Anglers pulled walleye out of our rivers and lakes all summer and they're still doing so through the ice.
+Anglers pull walleye out of our rivers and lakes all summer and are still doing so through the ice.
 Walleye is the king - the fish of choice - in North Dakota and can be found almost anywhere.
-But Lake Sakakawea also is prime for northern pike and salmon and trout.
+But Lake Sakakawea is also prime for northern pike and salmon and trout.

 Devils Lake is brimming with perch, bass, walleye and pike.
 Here, like on Lake Sakakawea, fish will begin to slowly alter their depths and cause anglers to switch patterns.
 Again, the fishing remains excellent.

 Whatever your choice of fight, North Dakota has the battle for you.
 The North Dakota Game and Fish Department has all the information you need to get started.

 And don't worry when fall gives way to winter.
 Ice fishing is every bit as popular as open-water fishing.
 Click here for some of the state's most proven ice fishing spots.